 I do love a good afternoon tea, everything about it just demands some time out to properly sit back, enjoy and relax.
 There have been a few occasions where I've slightly overindulged on the clotted cream I have to admit.
 I was invited to try the new vegan afternoon tea available at Careys Manor Hotel; I was really looking forward to trying it and was really curious to see the desserts most of all!

 I love Windsor.
 Partly because it’s both Windsor and, after a skip over the bridge, Eton.
 We went last weekend for lunch at Browns, Windsor but before we ate we had some exploring to do.
 As a compact town there’s plenty of wandering around shops that can be accomplished in no time at all but we opted for grabbing a drink and promenading up the Long Walk.
-On a frosty morning, looking back at Windsor Castle with a warm coffee in hand it was really
+On a frosty morning, looking back at Windsor Castle with a warm coffee

 Those funny few days between Christmas and New Year are the perfect time for a bit of reflection.
 I like to look back at everything I've been up to and where I've been, what (if anything!)
 I've learned and achieved in the last year and, most importantly, what I've been eating!
 So this post contains my absolute favourite recipes from this year and some of the best places I have visited.